yousef29/milestone-2-project/README.md

 Sometimes the questions can repeat themselves within the same game.
 I believe this may be an issue with the api as I have not been able to find the cause within my code.

+#### Improvements

+I had initially planned to used the Astronomy Picture of the Day Api within the project.
+This would be accessed after getting a perfect score on the quiz as a reward.
+As this the quiz is based around science trivia it would have fit thematically.
+Due to time consraints I was not able to do this but it is something that could be included in future developments of the site.

+There is currently only one difficulty level although the api provides three.
+Allowing the user to change the difficulty could be a future improvement made to the site.

+A further improvement could be adding a social media factor to the website.
+For example it could be linked to your Facebook profile and you could challenge friends to see who gets the best score.

 ### Version Control

 #### Git & GitHub